 1. Can I really afford this place?

-Seems a tad obvious I grant you, but it’s always something that’s actually worth asking yourself.
+It may seem obvious, but it’s always something that’s actually worth asking yourself.
 It’s so easy to get swept up in the parquet flooring, or the roof top terrace, and reason yourself out of a few more hundred pounds a month to justify living somewhere so lovely.
 That’s why you should always leave, get some space, redo the ‘income maths’, and ask to see the place again if you really can’t get it out of your head.

 There is always pressure in big cities that apartments will be rented before you even have time to draw breath, but try not to let this rattle you.
 If a lovely apartment does go from under you then don’t worry, in a city of 10 million people there will always be another one just around the corner.